Aliases for PPY Gene

 GeneCards Summary for PPY Gene

 PPY (Pancreatic Polypeptide) is a Protein Coding gene.
-Diseases associated with PPY include obesity and pancreas disease.
-Among its related pathways are Signaling by GPCR and Metabolism.
-GO annotations related to this gene include receptor binding and G-protein coupled receptor binding.
+Diseases associated with PPY include Pancreas Disease and Endocrine Pancreas Disease.
+Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include receptor binding and G-protein coupled receptor binding.

 UniProtKB/Swiss-Prot for PPY Gene

 Pancreatic hormone is synthesized in pancreatic islets of Langerhans and acts as a regulator of pancreatic and gastrointestinal functions.

 The physiological role for the icosapeptide has not yet been elucidated.